-FBI arrests 2, including Roger Stone bodyguard, in Capitol riot
+FBI arrests 2, including Stone bodyguard, in Capitol riot

 Minuta, 36, of Hackettstown, New Jersey, had been “equipped with military-style attire and gear, including apparel emblazoned with a crest related to the Oath Keepers,” the FBI said, referring to the far-right antigovernment militia.

 The New York Times identified Minuta as one of six people who provided security to Stone in the hours before the assault on the Capitol.
-Stone, whose sentence for several felony charges was commuted by Trump, was in Washington the day of the assault but has denied any involvement.
+Stone, who was pardoned after his sentence for several felony charges was initially commuted by Trump, was in Washington the day of the assault but has denied any involvement.

 Minuta owns a tattoo shop in Newburgh, New York.
 It was not immediately known whether he had a defense attorney.